dukebismaya/riddlerealm/README.md

 ## Quick Start

 1. Install dependencies: `npm install`
-2. Copy `.env.example` to `.env.local` and fill in your API keys, Firebase config, and EmailJS credentials for OTP delivery
+2. Copy `.env.example` to `.env.local` and fill in your API keys, Firebase config, and EmailJS credentials (only needed if you plan to turn OTP back on via `VITE_ENABLE_OTP=true`).
+Make sure `VITE_FIREBASE_ADMIN_EMAILS` includes every email that should bypass approval.
 3. Launch the dev server: `npm run dev`

+### Optional: seed Firestore with demo data

+1. Download a Firebase service account key for the target project and note the path, e.g. `./service-account.json`.
+2. Run `FIREBASE_SERVICE_ACCOUNT=./service-account.json npm run seed:firestore` (you can also inline the JSON string into the env var).
+3. The script provisions:
+   - Three user profiles (approved admin, approved player, pending player)
+   - A sample `dailyRiddle/current` document
+   - Two example submissions (one approved, one pending)

+You can re-run the seed command safely; it merges documents so local tweaks stay intact.

 ## Core Features